-- Initiate or approve accounting transactions external to the Internal Audit Department
+- Initiate or approve accounting transactions external to the Internal Audit Department,

-- Develop and install policies and procedures, prepare records, perform managerial or operational responsibilities, or engage in activities that would normally fall under the scope of their procedures
+- Develop and install policies and procedures, prepare records, perform managerial or operational responsibilities, or engage in activities that would normally fall under the scope of their procedures.

 Professional Proficiency and Due Professional Care

 The internal auditor should use reasonable audit skill and judgment and exercise due professional care in performing assurance and consulting services.
 The internal auditor is required to conduct examinations and verifications of the activity under audit to a reasonable extent but is not required to perform detail audits of all transactions.
 Accordingly, the internal auditor cannot give absolute assurance that noncompliance or irregularities do not exist.
-Nevertheless, the possibility of material irregularities or noncompliance should be considered whenever the internal auditor undertakes and audit assignment.
+Nevertheless, the possibility of material irregularities or noncompliance should be considered whenever the internal auditor undertakes an audit assignment.

 It is the responsibility of the department manager or campus administrator to make available to the auditor all financial records, documentation, and access to key individuals that are related to the audit being conducted.
 The auditor cannot be expected to be completely knowledgeable about all activities, systems, procedures and programs within the organization.
 The auditor cannot perform the auditor’s duties effectively and within a limited time without full cooperation from the department or area under review.